notymn/Skript/README.md

 However, if you wish to download a certain skript project, you could add after /Skript this /Project/{ProjectName}.sk

 ## 🩸Bloodwork Script [SOON]
-Bloodwork script that intreduces the blood concept to minecraft!<br>
+Bloodwork script that introduces the blood concept to minecraft! <br>

 ***Information:***<br>
 - Project Name: Bloodwork <br>